Updated: Aug 28

 He didn’t say how long it takes for a soldier in a combat theater to realize that they’re in Hell.
 There is no dedicated time frame to show them when surrounded by its fiery lava pits and vast, unending pillars of stacked bodies.

-During a High School sociology class, I learned about a Marine Corps Sergeant named Rafael Peralta that had been killed in a vicious firefight in Fallujah, Iraq.
+During a High School sociology class, I learned about a Marine Corps Sergeant named Rafael Peralta, who had been killed in a vicious firefight in Fallujah, Iraq.
 Having had a very keen awareness of the ensuing war in Iraq, this was not the first time I had heard about this notorious city.
 The events of “Operation: Phantom Fury” were scattered all throughout the news.

 “Marine Corps’ Bloodiest Fight”